J. M. Rogers: Life and career

 From 1991 to 2000, Rogers was the Nasser D. Khalili Professor of Islamic Art and Archaeology at SOAS, University of London.
-From 1992, he was Honorary Curator of the Nasser D. Khalili Collection of Islamic Art.
+From 1992, he was Honorary Curator of the Nasser D. Khalili Collection of Islamic Art, the world’s largest collection of Islamic art and antiquities in private hands.
 He was a Member of Council at the British Academy, 1992–1995.

+Rogers died on 25 December 2022.